SB 1582

 Impact

 If enacted, this bill would significantly curtail an association’s ability to regulate pets and community aesthetics.
 Associations would lose longstanding authority to impose breed, size, and weight restrictions—tools often used to manage safety concerns, insurance requirements, and community standards.
-In addition, associations would be required to allow backyard chickens in single-family detached homes, creating potential issues related to noise, odor, sanitation, and neighbor disputes.
 While some regulatory authority is preserved, the bill represents a material shift away from local control toward state-imposed limitations, increasing operational challenges and potential liability exposure for associations and their boards.